sambetts/copilot-feedback-bot/README.md

 ConnectionStrings:SQL | The database connection string.
 ConnectionStrings:Storage | Connection string.
 Conversation cache and other table storage

-ConnectionStrings go in their own section in App Services.
-If any values are missing, the process will crash at start-up.
+ConnectionStrings go in their own section in App Services (and prefix "ConnectionStrings:" to the name you give there for .Net).

+_Important:_ **If any values are missing, the process will crash at start-up**.
+Check the local VM application log if you get a start-up error (in Kudu for app services).

 ## Application Permissions
 Graph permissions needed (application):